Li Hongming: Investigation

-On 4 November 2022, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On 4 November 2022, Li was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 Up to now, the three chairmen of the Huishang Bank, Dai Hedi (戴荷娣), Li Hongming and Wu Xuemin (吴学民), have all sacked for graft.